The Dangers of the Kissing Bug

 A deer tick

 Some of us look forward to the end of summer to finally catch a break from pests, but August and September won’t afford us this opportunity quite yet.
 In fact, there are several kinds of bugs and wildlife that thrive in the conditions of the late summer.
 If you want to ensure that the last of the warm season isn’t ruined by pest problems, you have to weave prevention strategies into your routines.
-To learn about common late-summer pests in Bristol TN and what you can do to stop them, read on for advice from Leo’s Pest Control!
+To learn about common late-summer pests in Bristol and Johnson City TN and what you can do to stop them, read on for advice from Leo’s Pest Control!

 Pest That Thrive in Late Summer